Documentation

 • πŸ–¨ PDF β€” opens the browser print dialog with A4 formatting.
 Use "Save as PDF" in your browser.

 ⏱️ Download before closing.
-Agent sessions are ephemeral β€” your report is permanently deleted when the session ends.
+Recon sessions are ephemeral β€” your report is permanently deleted when the session ends.
 There is no way to recover it afterwards.
-Download immediately when the assessment shows Complete.
+Download immediately when the session shows Complete.

-If you download before the scan finishes, you receive a clearly marked incomplete placeholder showing which steps have completed so far.
+If you download before the investigation finishes, you receive a clearly marked partial report showing which steps have completed so far.
 Re-download once the session is complete.

 Section 16